codecypher/LearnAI/Level-0/ml/feature_engineering.md

 ### Normalization vs Standardization

-_Feature scaling_ is a crucial step in a preprocessing pipeline that can easily be forgotten.
+_Feature scaling_ is a crucial step in a preprocessing pipeline that can easily be forgotten [B1].

-Decision trees and random forests are one of the few machine learning algorithms where we do not need to worry about feature scaling.
+Decision trees and random forests are one of the few machine learning algorithms where we do not need to worry about feature scaling [B1].

 The majority of machine learning and optimization algorithms behave much better if features are on the same scale.